tohyuting/tp/docs/DeveloperGuide.md

 </div>

 **`Main`** has two classes called [`Main`](https://github.com/AY2021S1-CS2103-W14-4/tp/tree/master/src/main/java/seedu/clinic/Main.java) and [`MainApp`](https://github.com/AY2021S1-CS2103-W14-4/tp/tree/master/src/main/java/seedu/clinic/MainApp.java).
 It is responsible for,
-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At app launch: Initializes the components in the correct sequence and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.